Mara Region: Climate

-The maximum temperature of the region is 29.32℃ and minimum of 27.68℃, with an average of 28.50℃.
-The Mara Region experiences a bimodal rainfall pattern, consisting of two rainy seasons and two dry seasons.
+The maximum temperature of the region is 29.32 °C and minimum of 27.68 °C, with an average of 28.50 °C. The Mara Region experiences a bimodal rainfall pattern, consisting of two rainy seasons and two dry seasons.
 The long rainfall period last between February until June.
 The short rainfall period last between September and June.

 The Mara Region can be divided into 3 climatic zones.
 The northern zone resides in the Tarime District as well as parts of the Serengeti District.
 On average, it receives annual rainfall of 1,250-2,000 mm/year.
 The central zone includes much of Musoma District and eastern parts of Serengeti.
 It receives an annual rainfall of 900–1300 mm/year.
 The Lowland zone covers much of Bunda and the lake shores.
 This zone receives 700–900 mm/year.

 Lake Victoria borders the Mara Region of Tanzania.
 The lake has a surface area 68,800 square km, and its coastline expands over 3,220 km.
 It is the Nile's principle water reservoir.
 Lake Victoria has numerous archipelagos, or groups of islands.
 Islands found in Mara territory are numerous, in the Bunda District Council, there are Bulamba, Nafuba, Sozia, Sata, Namguma, Machwele, Ilela, Igali, Chalika, Nyakalango, Bugulani, Nachenyele, and Guyanza; in the Musoma Municipal Council, Rukuba, and Iriga; and in the Rorya District Council, Towa, Kinesi, and Bugwambwa Island.
 There are a plethora of over 200 species of fish, however economically tilapia and nile perch are important.

 Vegetation

 The Mara Region is mostly covered with natural vegetation, but there are also large areas of cultivation that are underutilized.
 The most prevalent landscape seen in the natural vegetation is the “savannah type” most commonly found in areas that receive annual rainfall between 900 and 1200 mms/year.
 The Serengeti plains consist of savannah type vegetation with predominant forest vegetation, but mostly scattered woodlands and wooded grasslands.
 The northern zone, receiving high annual rainfall, is composed of the humid forest.
 The lowland zones with less annual rainfall consist of wooded grassland and bushland of dense thickets.

-14,750 sq kilometers of land is occupied by the Serengeti National Park.
-It is located at the border of the Arusha and Mara Region.
+14,750 sq kilometers of land is occupied by the Serengeti National Park and is located at the border of the Arusha and Mara Region.
 It was established in 1951, and contains the vast and astonishing concentration of plain animals left anywhere in Africa.